 The novel algorithms which enable BoWSLAM to operate robustly in these circumstances include firstly, a Bag-of-Words (BoW) scheme allowing a robot to recognise places that have been visited before, without requiring any prior knowledge of its environment.
-Secondly, a new robust estimation framework, BaySAC, is developed, which enables reliable camera positioning in visually challenging dynamic environments.
+Secondly, a new robust estimation framework, BaySAC, is developed, which enables faster relative camera pose computation in visually challenging dynamic environments.
 Thirdly, a scheme to efficiently calculate many position hypotheses from the BoW image representation is proposed, and a graph-based map of these multiple position hypotheses is developed, allowing robust mapping based on only the most reliable position estimates.
 Fourthly, the SCORE2 (Scale Correction by Object Recognition) scheme is developed.
 SCORE2 recognises and measure objects which are observed, then to uses these measurements to improves the accuracy of maps.
+A complete summary of the contributions of this thesis is given in Section 1.4.

-BoWSLAM is demonstrated mapping a 2.5km trajectory in real-time through a dynamic environment, with no other sensor input, motion assumptions or odometry input.
-Together with results from several other large scale indoor and outdoor datasets, this demonstrates that a single camera is a feasible sensor for long-term navigation.
+The most successful schemes to-date for positioning using a single camera (Nistér et al., 2006; Dellaert and Kaess, 2006; Clemente et al., 2007; Lemaire and Lacroix, 2007; Eade and Drummond, 2008; Mouragnon et al., 2009; Strasdat et al., 2010) have been demonstrated navigating tracks of a few hundred metres at most, through mostly static environments.
+In this thesis, BoWSLAM is demonstrated mapping a 2.5km trajectory in real-time through a dynamic environment, with no other sensor input, motion assumptions or odometry input; considerably further than previous schemes.
+Together with results from several other large scale indoor and outdoor datasets, this demonstrates for the first time that a single camera is a feasible sensor for long-term navigation.
 BoWSLAM is designed to enable the positioning of low-cost robots with poor odometry or unpredictable motion, for example walking robots or quadrotors, or to aid pedestrian navigation.